-Subject to regulatory approval an internal model can be used for this purpose.
-SCOR has used its experience and knowledge to develop an internal model which accurately reflects SCOR's risk profile as a global reinsurer.
+Subject to regulatory approval an internal model can be used to determine the SCR.
+SCOR has used its experience and knowledge to develop an internal model which reflects SCOR's risk profile as a global reinsurer.
 For more detail on the internal model and how it differs from the standard formula, please refer to Section E.4.5 - Key differences between the standard formula and the internal model.

-The risk categories reported out of the internal model include both Life and Non-Life underwriting and reserving risk, market risk, currency risk, credit risk, interest rate risk and operational risk.
+The top-level risk categories reported out of the internal model include both Life and Non-Life underwriting risk, market risk, credit risk and operational risk.